bgotink/kdl/README.md

 The original representation of parsed numbers is retained, unless `clearFormat` is called on the value or any entry/node/document containing the value.

-Numbers that evaluate to `Infinity`, `-Infinity`, or `NaN` will be represented as such in the value.
-While formatting the document will print the original representation, clearing the format of these values will result in an invalid KDL document.

 ## License & Notice

 This package is licensed under the MIT license, which can be found in `LICENSE.md`.